-New research into common cancer will benefit thousands of Labrador and Golden Retrievers
+New research into common dog cancer

 Research recently released by Together for Animals member, the Animal Health Trust, investigating the most common skin cancer in dogs, mast cell tumours, will be hugely beneficial to two of the UK’s most popular breeds of dog.